Motor Finance Commission

 11 December 2024 – The Supreme Court confirmed it would hear an appeal against the Court of Appeal’s judgement.

-19 December 2024 – The Financial Conduct Authority (FCA) provided a further update
+19 December 2024 – The FCA provided a further update.

-This has given finance providers longer to respond to complaints about any type of motor finance commission, not just DCA’s.
+This has given finance providers longer to respond to complaints about any type of motor finance commission, not just DCAs.
 Customers have also been given longer to take their complaint to the Financial Ombudsman Service (FOS).

-11 March 2025 – The Financial Conduct Authority (FCA) provided a further update.
+11 March 2025 – The FCA provided a further update.

 This said they would decide on next steps based on the Supreme Court ruling.
 It could mean firms may have to automatically pay compensation to customers who have lost out.

-1-3 April 2025 – Supreme Court Appeal Hearing.
+1-3 April 2025 – Supreme Court appeal hearing held.

 The Supreme Court heard an appeal against the Court of Appeal’s judgment.
-A ruling is expected in summer 2025.

 What does this mean to me?

 We won’t know until the FCA has completed their review.
 If you think your motor finance agreement with us may have had a commission payment, you can ask us to check.
-More information about how to do this, along with answers to other questions you may have, can be found in our FAQs.
+More information about how to do this, along with answers to other questions you may have, can be found in our FAQs below.
 Clicking on the question will show you the answer.

 Frequently Asked Questions